JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/ed48dfc4dbe19fe649323bc0bb12f381de3da459/images/Question%206/Optimization_1.PNG" alt="Optimization 1" width="800"
 </p>

-As you can see there is no correlation that is high other than the equal feature or the same feature, and the feature of *Area * Items* which I have created just to check if it will put affect to the store sales, but as you can see it only has *0.102* correlation with store sales, which is pretty low.
+As you can see, there is no strong correlation between features, except when comparing identical or highly related features.
+The feature Area × Items, which I created to test its potential impact on store sales, has a correlation of only ***0.102*** with store sales, which is quite low.
 Why is this the result?
-The possible reason is that, the dataset doesn't include more important features.
-Remember this dataset is from kaggle, so this dataset is probably missing some columns but still, this dataset has a 700+ upvotes, so it's still a good dataset for project.
+A possible reason is that the dataset lacks critical features that could provide a clearer understanding of the factors driving sales.
+Keep in mind that this dataset is from Kaggle, and while it has 700+ upvotes and is valuable for projects, it may still be missing essential columns for a more comprehensive analysis.

-Now let's proceed to the last and second question in this final set of question: *Could specific changes (e.g., increasing store area or inventory) improve performance for underperforming stores?*
+Now let's proceed to the last and second question in this final set of question: ***Could specific changes (e.g., increasing store area or inventory) improve performance for underperforming stores?***

-In this part what I did is I've added numerous new columns to my dataset to simulate an increase to the store area, items available, and daily customer count.
-They are increased by 50% and 100%.
-The formula I've used is this.
-By the way, the dataset I've used here are the only low-performing stores, and we've already covered that in the previous set of questions, so I've used it.
+To answer this, I added several new columns to my dataset to simulate increases in store area, items available, and daily customer count.
+These increases were modeled at both 50% and 100%.
+The dataset used for this analysis focuses solely on low-performing stores, as identified in the earlier sections.
+The formula I used to calculate the adjustments is as follows:

 For 50% raise:
 ```